nholthaus/units/docs/learn/unit-conversions.md

 // 21.6408 m -> 22 m
 ```

-> **Note — extraction is a boundary, not a habit.** Keep quantities typed for as long as they stay inside
+> **Note — extraction is a boundary.** Keep quantities typed for as long as they stay inside your code;
-> your code; convert to a plain number only where you must hand a value to an API, a serialization format,
+> convert to a plain number only where you must hand a value to an API, a serialization format, or a
-> or a hardware register.
-Concentrating the extraction at the boundary is exactly where you want the loss
+> hardware register.
+Concentrating the extraction at the boundary keeps the loss of type information
-> of type information to be explicit and local.
+> explicit and local.

 ## Where to next

 - [Dimensional analysis](../explain/dimensional-analysis.md) — how multiplication and division compose
   dimensions and deduce result types.
 - [Type safety](../explain/type-safety.md) — the mistakes the compiler rejects, with verbatim diagnostics.
-- [Efficiency](../explain/efficiency.md) — why every conversion above costs nothing at run time.
+- [Efficiency](../explain/efficiency.md) — why every conversion above has no run-time cost.
-- [The cheat sheet](../reference/cheat-sheet.md) — the whole API on one page.
+- [The cheat sheet](../reference/cheat-sheet.md) — the API on one page.